DeWitt46/Simulation_Techniques_Exam/README.md

 ## Description

-The two directories are independent one from the other.
+The two directories are independent one from each other.

 The Pythia folder contains two sub-folders.
 - "exam_data" contains data of the simulations I did and ROOT macro to plot the histograms;